top of page

 My artwork parallels the literary world I used to inhabit of “speculative fiction.”
 It imagines that the Old Masters’ protagonists used our technology, that the couples in famous Renaissance paintings met through online dating, and that Leonardo DaVinci secretly invented generative A.I., then left it to other artists.

-Come see it at one of my Or Miami International Fine Arts where I'm an Artist in Residence.
-Looking forward to meeting you!
+Come see it at one of my I'm looking forward to meeting you!

 SERIES I: OLD MASTERS 2.0